 (Part of the Art of Learning series.)

 Given the amount of time we spend in lectures and seminars at university, it should come as no surprise that the ability to listen plays a crucial role in determining our learning outcomes.
-But how do we get the most out of a 45-minute lecture or a 15-minute presentation?
+But how do we get the most out of a 9 minute feedback session, a 45 minute lecture, or informal conversation among peers?
 In this talk, I cover some basic tools to help you retain what you hear, in and out of class.

 The more iconic listening situation is that of the seminar and the lecture.
 Here you don’t have any responsibility for keeping things going, you can sit back and tune in and out as you choose.
 You can also pay close attention and take notes.
 I recommend that you develop a system that lets you distinguish easily between quotations and paraphrases of what the speaker says, on the one hand, and your own reflections and questions on the other.
 Also, I recommend that you attend lectures and seminars on purpose.
 That is, make sure you have your own reason for attending, your own questions to answer, which may be inspired by the syllabus or the program.
 Have some expectations.
 Even disappointment is a form of listening.
 A mind that is prepared to learn something specific is more attentive than one that is ready for “whatever”.

-During the Q&A I got an opportunity to emphasize that, like receiving feedback, listening is an experience, not a judgment.
+Like receiving feedback, listening is an experience, not a judgment.
 Try not to judge the speaker (either as a speaker or as a thinker) and instead really listen to what they’re saying.
 Later, when the experience is over, reflect on what you heard and how you thought it went.
 Then make whatever judgments you must.
 But remember that you really judging your own future performance as a speaker.
 By listening carefully, you are learning how to speak better.
+(But that’s the subject of a whole other talk.)